 BY CLICKING THE ACCEPTANCE BUTTON OR OTHER ACKNOWLEDGEMENT OF THIS AGREEMENT OR BY DOWNLOADING, INSTALLING OR USING THE TOOL, THE USER/LICENSEE EXPRESSLY AGREES TO BE BOUND BY THE TERMS OF THIS AGREEMENT WITH THE JOHNS HOPKINS HEALTH SYSTEM CORPORATION (THE “AGREEMENT”).
 IF USER/LICENSEE DOES NOT AGREE TO THE TERMS OF THIS AGREEMENT, THE BUTTON OR OTHER ACKNOWLEDGEMENT OF THIS AGREEMENT SHOULD NOT BE SELETED.
-THE LICENSEE HEREUNDER SHALL BE THE NAMED ENTITY IN THE APPLICATION FORM .
+THE LICENSEE HEREUNDER SHALL BE THE NAMED ENTITY IN THE APPLICATION FORM (EACH OF THE FOREGOING, INDIVIDUALLY, THE “LICENSEE,” AS APPLICABLE).
 The person entering into this Agreement represents and warrants that they (i) have the power and authority to enter into this Agreement on behalf of Licensee and to bind Licensee to same and (ii) are authorized users on the credit card or other payment information of Licensee.
 For clarification purposes, the Tool includes all accompanying documents and training materials.

 License Fee.
 Licensee will pay Johns Hopkins an initial annual non-refundable, per-facility subscription fee of One Thousand Eight Hundred Fifty Dollars ($1850) for each location set forth herein upon execution of this Agreement; thereafter, the annual non-refundable, per-facility subscription fee shall be Five Hundred Dollars ($500) for each location set forth herein (each a “subscription fee”).